Suggester/Documentation/topics/search.md

 | `<`      | less than    |
 | `!`      | not          |

-?> You can use quotes around strings to include spaces
+?> You can use quotes around strings to include spaces.

 > Don't hesitate to join our [support server](https://suggester.js.org/support) if you need assistance about this rather complex implementation!